Emergency Locum Service

 The service provides up to $2,500 (GST exclusive) to fund the travel costs of Pharmacist locums to attend a rural or remote Pharmacy, as well as 24-hour/seven-day access to emergency locum telephone services.
 The service aims to place a locum in any location in Australia within 24 hours, for a maximum of seven days.

-To be eligible, Pharmacies must be located in a rural or remote location, defined as Pharmacy Accessibility Remoteness Index of Australia(PhARIA) Category 2 to Category 6.
-The PhARIA index can be found on the PhARIA website.
+To be eligible, Pharmacies must be located in a rural or remote location, defined as a Modified Monash Category MM3 – MM7, according to the Modified Monash Model (MMM).
+Your pharmacy’s MM Category can be viewed on the Australian Government’s Health Workforce Locator website.

 The Emergency Locum Service provides up to $2,500 (GST exclusive) to cover all travel costs between the locum’s home and the location of the locum placement.
 The Pharmacy is responsible for the locum’s accommodation and wages.